WolfwithSword/TwitchCollabNetwork/README.md

 primary_channel: `channel_name` for your primary channel(s).
 Can be a comma separated list of multiple channels to mark as primaries

-blacklisted_users: `twitchname_1,twitchname_2` comma separated list of channels names to ignore in the network generation
+blacklisted_users: `twitchname_1,twitchname_2` comma separated list of channels names to ignore in the network generation.
+Sponsor/Corporate accounts are a good option here as it will help cut down on users!

 #### [DATA]